CorinaMurg/vanlife/README.md

-Van Life
-A React project built as part of Scrimba's Advanced React course.
+Van Life, a React project built as part of Scrimba's Advanced React course.

 I was very excited to start this project for two reasons: React Router and Firebase/Firestore.
 I had not used them previously in any other project, and are considered two important tools